ng-Classic/ng-classic/aio/content/guide/router-tutorial-toh.md

 # Router tutorial: tour of heroes

-This tutorial provides an extensive overview of the Angular Classicrouter.
+This tutorial provides an extensive overview of the Angular Classic router.
 In this tutorial, you build upon a basic router configuration to explore features such as child routes, route parameters, lazy load NgModules, guard routes, and preloading data to improve the user experience.

 For a working example of the final version of the app, see the <live-example name="router"></live-example>.